 Magazines and newspapers are quarantined for 24 hours after each use.
-Patrons should use caution in handling those items as we cannot guarantee that there has been no prior use due to the open shelving.
+Patrons should use gloves in handling those items as we cannot guarantee no prior use due to the open shelving.
 The Library does not have gloves to provide.
 Patrons looking for magazines with no risk can utilize the free Flipster app and the Tennessee READS apps, Overdrive and Libby.
 Flipster and READS can also be enjoyed on a computer.

 10.26.2020 to reflect the new Declaration of Public Health Emergency and stress how to wear a mask plus keeping a mask on while in the Library.

 10.13.2020 to reflect changes to Saturday hours and add information regarding masks in County facilities.
 Slight edits that did not change the main message such as "will be" to "is".